juan-lemos/ExampleApacheIgnite.NET-LoadCacheFromOracleDB-SQLQueryCompositePrimaryKey/README.md

 # ExampleApacheIgnite.NET-LoadCacheFromOracleDB-SQLQueryCompositePrimaryKey
 Example of Apache Ignite where I want to load a cache from an Oracle DB table, overriden loadCache method.
 Then I want to make a sql query to the cache.

-(Remember to change the variable  info in CacheUtils.cs, with your DB conecction parameters)
+(Remember to change the variable  info in TestObjectCacheStore.cs, with your DB conecction parameters)

 Ignite 1.9